HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 url = "https://raw.githubusercontent.com/carpentries-incubator/python-humanities-lesson/gh-pages/data/eebo.csv" #Saves the database URL as a string variable pd.read_csv(url)
 ```
-Note that we could have achieved exactly the same by feeding the URL address as a string directly to the `pd.read_csv` command `pd.read_csv("https://raw.githubusercontent.com/carpentries-incubator/python-humanities-lesson/gh-pages/data/eebo.csv")
+Note that we could have achieved exactly the same by feeding the URL address as a string directly to the `pd.read_csv` command `pd.read_csv("https://raw.githubusercontent.com/carpentries-incubator/python-humanities-lesson/gh-pages/data/eebo.csv")`

-If reading a  file located in the same directory used to call Jupyter Notebooks, you still use the `pd.read_csv' command but include the file's name (including its full directory path if needed) rather than its URL address.
+If reading a  file located in the same directory used to call Jupyter Notebooks, you still use the `pd.read_csv' command but you must include the file's name (including its full directory path if needed) rather than its URL address.

 ```python
 # note that this assumes that the data file is in the same location